-6.2 PacketCable 1.0+ Supported Services and Capabilities
+6.2 Additional PacketCable Supported Services and Capabilities

-The following represents a list of possible additional PacketCable 1.0 services that MAY be supported.
-The list, though meant as a rough guideline, is by no means comprehensive, and it is expected that as the scope of services grows, so too will this list.
-These services are not defined in more detail in this document.
+The following represents a list of possible additional PacketCable services that MAY be supported.
+The list, though meant as a rough guideline, is by no means comprehensive, and it is expected that as the scope of services grows, this list will be expanded.
+These services are not defined in more detail in this document except for Three-Way Call and Customer Originated Trace services which are defined in Section 8.

-- 3-way communication
+- Three-Way Call

 - Call transfer

 - Speed dialing

 - Caller name and number

 - Caller name and number privacy

 - Selective screening services

 - Pay-per-communication services (900, etc.)

 - Distinctive notification (to identify callee in a multiple-party household)

 - Priority notification (to prioritize incoming communications)

-- Customer originated trace
+- Customer Originated Trace

 - Selective forwarding

 - Rejection (activate and deactivate)

 - Teletype translation services

 - Multi-line hunt group services